pynvme/pynvme/doc/features.rst

            nvme0.getlogpage(0x81, buf, 20).waitdone()
            time.sleep(1)

-For NVMe Admin command Sanitize, an AER command should be completed.
-We can find the log information printed in the AER callback function below.
+For NVMe Admin command Sanitize, an AER command should be triggered.
+We can find the log information printed in the AER's callback function.
+Here is the output of the aboe test function.

 .. code-block:: shell
+   :emphasize-lines: 18, 26

    cwd: /home/cranechu/pynvme/
    cmd: sudo python3 -B -m pytest --color=yes --pciaddr=01:00.0 'scripts/utility_test.py::test_sanitize'